snadim02/snadim02.github.io/_posts/2026-05-30-bookshelf-evol.md

 ![Bookshelf pulling up](../assets/img/bookshelf-pulling.jpg){: .mx-auto.d-block :}

-In the years after emptying the shelf, we ended up storing messy artwork supplies and toys and games that required supervision here.

 ## First Revision: Art and Games

-In what felt like another blink, kiddo #2 had arrived and our older son's games were *not* baby-safe, and [the art supply stash was reaching critical overload](../2022-09-01-kids-artwork). :boom: :paintbrush: :orange_book:
+In what felt like another blink, kiddo #2 had arrived.
+Our older son's games were *not* baby-safe, and [the art supply stash was reaching critical overload](../2022-09-01-kids-artwork). :boom: :paintbrush: :orange_book:

-* **Constraint #1: Games have small pieces.** I needed to be sure that small game pieces could be easily put away and were stored in boxes that a preschooler could open but a baby could not. :jigsaw:
+* **Constraint #1: Games have small pieces.** Games needed to be in toddler accessible (and put-away-able) but baby-proof boxes. :jigsaw:

-* **Constraint #2: Art is messy.** Stickers, paints, play dough, coloring books... :fearful: All of these activities needed to happen at the dining table, where spills wouldn't ruin rugs, a [broom was nearby](../2024-08-15-entry-closet), and the kitchen sink was steps away. :broom: :soap:
+* **Constraint #2: Art is messy.** Stickers, paints, play dough... :fearful: You understand.

 ![Bookshelf V1](../assets/img/bookshelf-v2.jpg){: .mx-auto.d-block :}

-**Magazine holder system.** Six [metal magazine holders](https://www.ikea.com/us/en/p/droenjoens-magazine-file-white-10439694/) became one of the more frequently modified components of our system:
+**Magazine holder system.** Six [metal magazine holders](https://www.ikea.com/us/en/p/droenjoens-magazine-file-white-10439694/) (baby proof! ...and indestructible) became one of the more frequently modified components of our system:

 | Version (Stage) | Added | Removed |
 |---|---|---|